davidhemp/key-management-system/README.md

 ```

 This runs as the user to ensure access to home directory for root squashed filesystems.
 Alternatively it can be run as root.
 Check permissions needed for your system.

+# Tests

+There are a number of tests in the tests directory.
+These should all pass if the installtion is complete although remember that kms_user can't delete keys so these needs to be done as root or another user that has permision to do so.